How To Get Rid Of Stretch Marks Fast?

 According to a study from the University of Michigan, subjects who used a retinoic acid cream (Retin-A) on new stretch marks experienced a noticeable reduction in stretch marks.

-Retin-A is aids in boosting collagen production which gives elasticity to skin without tears and scarring.
+Retin-A aids in boosting collagen production, which gives elasticity to skin without tears and scarring.

-There are several anti-scar products like Retin-A, Tazorac, Renova, Differin, and others that contain retinoic acid.
+Several anti-scar products like Retin-A, Tazorac, Renova, Differin, and others contain retinoic acid.
 This product is not to be used by a pregnant or breastfeeding woman.

 2. Tretinoin

-According to a recent research finding, Tretinoin can produce a significant effect on stretch marks reduction.
+According to a recent research finding, Tretinoin can significantly affect stretch marks reduction.
 The active ingredients in it are Retin-A and Renova.
 It is strictly not recommended for a pregnant or breastfeeding woman.

 3. Glycolic Acid

-This acid is beneficial for improving collagen production which helps prevent and reduce the marks on the skin caused by stretching.
-It belongs to the family of alpha-hydroxy acid (AHA) which is commonly used in chemical skin peels.
+This acid is beneficial for improving collagen production, which helps prevent and reduce the marks on the skin caused by stretching.
+It belongs to the alpha-hydroxy acid (AHA) family, commonly used in chemical skin peels.

-Glycolic acid is safe to use during pregnancy but does not expose to direct sunshine after applying this acid.
+Glycolic acid is safe to use during pregnancy but is not exposed to direct sunshine after applying this acid.

 4. Moisturizer

 Excessive dryness of the skin reduces the elasticity of the skin and increases wrinkles and stretch marks on the skin.
-Applying moisturizing lotions or creams improves elasticity and enhances the healthy texture of the skin.
+Applying moisturizing lotions or creams improves elasticity and enhances the skin’s healthy texture.

-Using herbal moisturizing cream on the skin is recommended for natural hydration of the skin.
+Using herbal moisturizing cream on the skin is recommended for natural hydration.

 Moistening creams are effective for preventing or removing new stretch marks.
-They may not work for getting rid of the old scars and marks on the skin.
+They may not work for removing the old scars and marks on the skin.

 You can prepare a natural moisturizing lotion by mixing equal parts of olive oil, wheat germ oil, and aloe vera.